Herman Frank Cash

 Herman Frank Cash (July 25, 1918 – February 7, 1994) was a suspected conspirator in the 1963 16th Street Baptist Church bombing.
-Thomas Edwin Blanton Jr., Robert Edward Chambliss, and Bobby Frank Cherry were all convicted and sentenced to prison involvement in the bombing.
+Thomas Edwin Blanton Jr., Robert Edward Chambliss, and Bobby Frank Cherry were all convicted and sentenced to prison for their involvement in the bombing.

 Cash died in 1994 and was never charged or tried for his alleged involvement in the bombing.

 Life

 During World War II, Cash served in the United States Army.

 Cash was married to Myrtle Cash and had two children, Carolyn and Maurice.
 He was a truck driver for Dixie-Ohio Express Company.
 Cash was a member of United Klans of America, a Ku Klux Klan organization.

 In December 1962, Cash was a leader of the Eastview Klavern #13 of the Ku Klux Klan.

 In June 1963, Cash was arrested on weapons charges while driving with other segregationists to a Klan rally being held in Tuscoloosa, Alabama.
 Upon searching the vehicle, the police found a 38-caliber revolver, an army bayonet, a cotton hook that belonged to Cash, three other bayonets, two night sticks and three pistols.

 Cash died in 1994 in Pinson, Alabama without ever being charged in relation to the bombing.